Philadelphia Distracted Driving Accident Attorney

 Our Philadelphia Personal Injury Lawyers Can Help You

 Involvement in a distracted driving accident can be even more frustrating and complex than a regular car accident, because there are accusations, blame, and guilt surrounding these situations.
-If no one was hurt, the distracted driver is still liable for the damages caused and potential mental or psychological damage the other driver and/or passenger suffers in the accident.
+If no one was hurt, the distracted driver is still liable for the damages caused and the potential mental or psychological damage the other driver and/or passenger suffered in the accident.
 They can also face fines and charges for reckless driving, negligence, or breaking the law (in the case of texting and driving).

 If you were involved in a distracted driver accident and don’t know where to turn next, we have your solution here.
-The personal injury lawyers at Ciccarelli Law Offices have defended distracted drivers in various accidents and situations, and we always listen to what you have to say above everything else.
-Our experienced car accident lawyers can help you recover from any injuries or liabilities you’ve incurred during a distracted driving accident today, by taking the time to get to know you, understand your situation, and develop a plan moving forward.
+The Philadelphia personal injury lawyers at Ciccarelli Law Offices have defended distracted drivers in various accidents and situations, and we always listen to what you have to say above everything else.
+Our experienced car accident lawyers in Philadelphia can help you recover from any injuries or liabilities you’ve incurred during a distracted driving accident today, by taking the time to get to know you, understand your situation, and develop a plan moving forward.

 Call us (215.228.0100) for a free consultation or to set an appointment with one of our personal injury lawyers.
 You can also submit a query or chat online with a live representative.
 We’re here to answer all of your questions and concerns regarding a distracted driving accident, so you don’t have to fight this battle alone.